What are Stem Cells?

 Mesenchymal Stem Cells

-Mesenchymal cells are undifferentiated cells with the capacity for self-renewal and multiplication and can differentiate into other cell lines.
+Mesenchymal cells are undifferentiated cells with the ability to self-renew and multiply and can differentiate into other cell lines.

-With these cells dozens of clinical trials are taking place in the most diverse pathologies.
-They are expected to be a fundamental part in the treatment of neurological and cardiac diseases and in other pathologies such as diabetes.
+It is with these cells that dozens of clinical trials are taking place in the most diverse pathologies.
+They are expected to be a fundamental part in the treatment of neurological, cardiac and other pathologies such as diabetes.